WebArchivCZ/machines/README.md

 This repository contains code of Web archiving and URN:NBN Resolver infrastructure.
 We will recreate all production machines into this repository.
 It will easen our developement > testing > staging > production workflow, improve documentation and makes our lives better in general

-Packer, Vagrant and Ansible are sources of this magic.
+Packer, Vagrant and Ansible are sources of magic.
 Packer enables us to build VM images, Vagrant makes deployment easy peasy and Ansible provision our enviroment.
-Right now we use bento/cento7.2 image, but we will prepare our basic box later based on bento code.
+Right now we use bento/centos-7.2 image, but we will prepare our basic box later based on bento code.

 #### Prerequisities
 Vagrant 1.8.1
 ansible 2.0.0.2

 #### TODO:
-Prepeare stage without credentials for developers withou access to VAULT_PASSWORD.
+Prepeare dev stage without credentials for developers withou access to VAULT_PASSWORD.
-Prepeare different stages.
-Check: http://rosstuck.com/multistage-environments-with-ansible/, http://future500.nl/articles/2014/05/how-to-use-ansible-for-vagrant-and-production/, http://www.erikaheidi.com/blog/configuring-a-multistage-environment-with-ansible-and-vagrant
+Inspiration for different stages configuration: http://rosstuck.com/multistage-environments-with-ansible/, http://future500.nl/articles/2014/05/how-to-use-ansible-for-vagrant-and-production/, http://www.erikaheidi.com/blog/configuring-a-multistage-environment-with-ansible-and-vagrant
+Automate admin passwords hashes into vault encrypted shared/encrypted/admin_name file.

 ### Installation